 It’s common knowledge that snow and icy road conditions can cause car accidents, especially in Hamilton Ontario.
 That is also why salt is used on the roads since it helps to melt snow and ice and provides some extra traction when combined with sand.

 That is why washing your car in the midst of winter is important aside from it looking clean, but also to removing the salt that accumulates driving in Hamilton.
 Cleaning road salt from your car’s surface is the best practice to help prevent rust damage.
 The car’s undercarriage is often the worst affected by road salt corrosion.
 Brake lines are typically another of the areas affected, so having them checked frequently is important.

-Road salt is good for having roads in the drivable condition in the winter as it lowers the freezing point of water.
+Road salt is good for having in Hamilton roads in the drivable condition in the winter as it lowers the freezing point of water.
 It chemically turns that ice back into the water so the car tires can reach the pavement for traction instead of just sliding on top of the ice.

 Does road salt damage cars?